 During the study, retention will be defined based on whether participants complete required visits and follow-up procedures within the allowable visit windows.
-Women who complete their scheduled quarterly and infants who complete the Month 1, 6 and 12 visits within the allowable visit windows will be considered "retained" for those visits.
-Please see SSP Section 6.3.2 for details regarding allowable visit windows for MTN-016.
+Women who complete their scheduled visits on Days 0 and 6, complete the Day 14 call, and who have received at least 4 doses of study product will be considered "retained" for those visits, for both Cohorts.
+Infants in the Lactation Cohort who complete their scheduled visits on Days 0 and 6, and complete the Day 14 call with the mother, within the allowable visit windows, will be considered "retained" for those visits.
+Infants in the Pregnancy Cohort are expected to complete a delivery visit, with successful cord blood collection, and post-delivery visit, to be considered retained.
+Please see SSP Section 6.4.1 for details regarding allowable visit windows for MTN-008.